kubernetes/community/sig-apps/README.md

 | @kubernetes/sig-apps-test-failures | [link](https://github.com/orgs/kubernetes/teams/sig-apps-test-failures) | [link](https://groups.google.com/forum/#!forum/kubernetes-sig-apps-test-failures) | Test Failures and Triage |

 <!-- BEGIN CUSTOM CONTENT -->

-## Goals

-* Discuss running and defining applications in Kubernetes (e.g., APIs, SDKs, Controllers, package management tools, etc.)
-* Work on improvements to the Workload API
-* Suggest Kubernetes features where we see friction
-* Be the voice of the people running applications in Kubernetes (developers and devops)
-* Help people get involved in the Kubernetes community
-* Show early features/demos of tools that make running apps easier

-## Non-goals

-* Do not endorse one particular ecosystem tool
-* Do not pick which apps to run on top of Kubernetes
-* Do not recommend one way to do things (e.g., picking a template language)

 ## [Helm](https://helm.sh) and [Charts](https://github.com/kubernetes/charts)